kgrzybek/modular-monolith-with-ddd/README.md

 }
 ```

-This is important because ``UnitOfWorkCommandHandlerDecorator`` must mark internal Command as processed during committing:
+This is important because the `UnitOfWorkCommandHandlerDecorator` must mark an internal Command as processed during committing:

 ```csharp
 public async Task<Unit> Handle(T command, CancellationToken cancellationToken)